TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1ThreatIntel.md

 ```

 ## DESCRIPTION
-This function will query Threat Intel analysis, alerts, advisories & other reports from Infoblox Threat Intel
+This function will query Threat Intel analysis, alerts, advisories & other reports from Infoblox Threat Intel.
+A full list of Threat Actor IOCs can be retrieved through using Get-B1ThreatActor

 ## EXAMPLES